AbhijitBaral/Math-Expressions-parser/README.md

 -

 A very simple recursive algorithm though memory heavy and slow.
-* Sequentially Scan across the received Array of tokens.
+* Sequentially Scans across the received Array of tokens.

 * If a sub-array of the form |operand | operand | operator | or |operand | function | is found,evaluate,
   store in a token of type numeral.
 Push the token into stackA.